Essential Hacks to Apply to Your Calendar and Task View

 - Deadlines remind you of upcoming due dates

-To create a recurring task in Scoro, go to the Task list and click Recurring tasks.
-You will notice a dark gray button saying Add recurring task.
+To create a recurring task in Scoro, go to the Task list and click on Recurring tasks.
+You will notice a dark gray button + New.
 Clicking on the button opens a window where you can set the preferences and the frequency of the automatically generated recurring task.

 By clicking on Save you have created a recurring task that will appear in your task list as often as you’ve selected it to.
-All you have to do is finish the task and mark it done.
+All you have to do is finish the assignment and mark the task done.

 3. Time entries

 The best thing about time entries is the fact that you don’t need to create a new task every single time you complete the same activity – you have the ability to add time entries under one task.

 You can also use time entries on tasks shared by multiple people.
 Create a task and add time entries for different users under that task.
 Every time someone completes a portion of that task, they can mark their time entry as done.
 This way you’ll have a complete overview of how much time everyone spent on that specific task.

-Or click on a task to open it, and you can see Time entries in the bottom left side of the page.
-By clicking on the button Add, you can save a time entry.
+Or click on a task to open it, and you can see Time entries at the bottom left side of the page.
+By clicking on the button Add, you can create a new time entry.